microsoft/TemplateStudio/docs/activation.md

 ```

-### Set up File Association Activation
+### 2. Set up File Association Activation

-Now we are going to configure the file association activation, first we have to add a file type association declaration in the application manifest, allowing the App to be shown as a default handler for markdown files.
+Add a file type association declaration in the application manifest, to allow the App to be shown as a default handler for markdown files.

 ![](resources/activation/DeclarationFileAssociation.PNG)

-Further we have to handle the file activation event by implementing the override of OnFileActivated:
+Handle the file activation event by implementing the override of OnFileActivated:

 **App.xaml.cs**